-Carbs come in all shapes and sizes, but I recommend consuming your daily allotment from whole, unprocessed, and unrefined food sources such as fruits, vegetables, grains, and legumes.
+Carbs come in all shapes and sizes, but I recommend consuming your daily allotment from whole, unprocessed, and unrefined food sources such as fruits, vegetables, whole grains, and legumes.

-Every 1g of protein has 4 calories.
+1g of protein = 4 calories

-When you eat chicken, or any other protein source, your body will break it down into its simplest form known as amino acids.
+When you eat any kind of protein source, your body will break it down into its simplest form known as amino acids.
 Amino acids are the building blocks of protein and are considered to be the building blocks of your muscles as well.
 Amino acids are often pushed in the fitness world as a “recovery drink”, but that is only a portion of what they are used in the body for!
 Sure, ‘Amino’s’ help to recover and repair your muscles after a workout, but they are also the used to create hormones, antibodies, enzymes, and connective tissue.

 Remember, when you hit the gym or do any other type of physical activity, you are actually placing stress (the good kind!) on your muscles that results in tiny little micro tears in the muscle fibers.
 Consuming protein, amino acids, or a combination of both helps to repair those tears, and reduces recovery time.